-The August Wilson Red Door Project is proud to host Portland’s August Wilson Monologue Competition.
-Open to high school students, the program introduces the work of August Wilson to the next generation of artists, audiences, and leaders.
-Supported by the August Wilson Red Door Project and participating schools and community-based organizations, students choose one monologue each from August Wilson’s Century Cycle.
-Of the initial participants, 10-15 will become semi-finalists and move on to the regional finals.
-The semi-finalists will attend master classes with teaching artists Chantal DeGroat and Russell Hornsby to hone their performances during the spring.
-Students also have the opportunity to practice their monologues in a number of community presentations.
+The August Wilson Red Door Project is proud to host Portland’s August Wilson Monologue Competition for the fourth time.
+Open to all high school students, the program introduces the work of August Wilson to the next generation of artists, audiences, and leaders.
+Supported by the Red Door, participating schools and community-based organizations, students choose a monologue from one of the ten plays in Wilson’s American Century Cycle.
+After preliminary auditions, 8-12 students will prepare to move on to the Regional Finals.
+They will attend master classes with professional actors and directors and practice their monologues in a number of community presentations.

 For more information about the competition, rules, and applications please visit: reddoorproject.org/awmc